Time in Iceland

 Iceland observes UTC+00:00 year-round — also known as Greenwich Mean Time.
 UTC+00:00 was adopted on 7 April 1968 for Iceland to be in sync with Western European Time, replacing UTC−01:00.
-Iceland no longer observes daylight saving time — since 1994, there have been an increasing number of proposals made to the Althing to reintroduce daylight saving time, all of which were rejected.
+Officially, Iceland no longer observes daylight saving time — since 1994, there have been an increasing number of proposals made to the Althing to reintroduce daylight saving time, all of which were rejected.

 Geographically, most of Iceland lies within the UTC−01:00 offset.
 However, Iceland observes UTC+00:00 in order to be in sync with Europe, which results in solar noon being significantly later than other countries in the same offset.
 Health experts have argued that this gives Icelanders social jet lag as the daylight is a misalignment of biological and social time, resulting in detrimental health effects.
 Despite this, the government decided in 2020 not to change time zones.

 History

 As Iceland has no international borders nor a railway system, there was no need for a standard time zone across the country.
 Cities and localities in Iceland were free to pick to observe any time zone they wished, usually based on their mean solar time.
 This changed at the beginning of the 20th century, with the foundation of Iceland's national telephone company, Landssíminn, in 1906, which allowed for near real-time communication.
 Accordingly, a law was passed in the Althing on 16 November 1907 stipulating that UTC−01:00 be adopted as the national time zone of Iceland.
 This was chosen as the majority of Iceland, and particularly the capital Reykjavík, is geographically located within said offset.

 Daylight saving time, which moved the clock forward one hour to UTC+00:00, was first attempted between 1917 and 1921.
 The start and end dates varied, as decided by the government.
 Daylight saving time was again reintroduced between 1939 and 1968.
 Between 1941 and 1946, daylight saving time commenced on the first Sunday in March and ended in late October, and between 1947 and 1967 it commenced on the first Sunday in April.
 In all instances since 1941, daylight saving time commenced at 02:00 and ended at 02:00.